The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Irreducibility of Severi varieties

 \section{Irreducibility of Severi varieties}

 In this section, we establish the irreducibility of Severi varieties for a rich class of polarized toric surfaces (Theorem~B), namely for polarized toric surfaces associated to admissible polygons.
-We begin this section by defining the admissible polygons, and then proving Theorem~B. In \S~\ref{subsec:examples}, we discuss examples of such surfaces, which include classical toric surfaces such as $\PP^2$, Hirzebruch surfaces, and toric del-Pezzo surfaces equipped with arbitrary polarizations.
+We begin this section by defining admissible polygons and then proving Theorem~B. In \S~\ref{subsec:examples}, we discuss examples of such polygons.
+We provide an easily verifiable sufficient condition for an $h$-transverse polygon to be admissible (Proposition~\ref{prop:example of admissible}).
+In particular, we show the admissibility of the polygons of all classical polarized toric surfaces such as $\PP^2$, Hirzebruch surfaces, and toric del Pezzo surfaces equipped with arbitrary polarizations.
 Finally, we prove a version of Zariski's Theorem (Theorem~\ref{thm:zariski}) in \S~\ref{subsec:zarANDadj}.

 \begin{defn} A lattice polygon $\Delta \subset \RR^2$ is called {\em $g$-admissible} if \begin{enumerate} \item $\Delta$ is $h$-transverse, \item $\Delta$ has a horizontal side, and \item there is an ssfd curve with multiplicity one in $M_{g,\nabla}^\trop$, where $\nabla$ is the reduced tropical degree dual to $\Delta$. \end{enumerate} We say that $\Delta$ is {\em admissible} if it is $g$-admissible for all $0 \leq g \leq |\Delta^\circ \cap \ZZ^2|$. \end{defn}